About the claim

 There are some limited exceptions to this.

-If you fall within the definition of the Class (see What is the Class definition?), and are domiciled in the UK on the date of domicile to be determined by the Tribunal, you will automatically be included in the Class.
+If you fall within the definition of the Class (see What is the Class definition?), and are domiciled in the UK on 21 November 2023, you will automatically be included in the Class.

 Alex is a consumer champion with nearly 20 years’ worth of experience leading consumer campaigns and achieving change for UK consumers.
 She is passionate about helping consumers to make the right choices, access support when things go wrong and get redress when things can’t be fixed.